andrew/ultimate-awesome/README.md

 - [awesome-kvs](https://github.com/sks147/awesome-kvs) - ⚡ A curated list of Key Value Stores and Databases .
 - [awesome-me](https://github.com/socheatsok78/awesome-me) - 🎉 A curated list of awesome things related to my personal uses.
 - [awesome-media-memorability](https://github.com/someshsingh22/awesome-media-memorability) - 🤩 An AWESOME Curated List of Papers, Workshops, Datasets, and Challenges in Media Memorability.
+- [awesome-prediction-markets](https://github.com/spfunctions/awesome-prediction-markets) - A curated list of prediction market APIs, tools, datasets, and resources for developers and AI agents.
 - [awesome-creators](https://github.com/Splarkszter/awesome-creators) - A list of Content Creators mainly focused on Education.
 Most of these being independent and of high quality.
 - [Hacking-Awesome](https://github.com/spy86/Hacking-Awesome) - Hacking-Awesome.
 - [awesome-ukrainian-products](https://github.com/stkossman/awesome-ukrainian-products) - 🇺🇦 A curated list of awesome software, SaaS, games, and digital products made in Ukraine.